-The security of Title index is highly variable, with a mean of 14.26 in our sample of countries, and a standard deviation of 7.49.
+The Title index is highly variable, with a mean of 14.26 in our sample of countries, and a standard deviation of 7.49.
 As a first step, we check whether this index is correlated with a closely related survey measure of the quality of property rights protection from the WJP database, namely a measure of the risk of expropriation of property by the government without due compensation.
-Figure 1 shows the .55 correlation between our index of security of Title and the WJP expropriation risk.
-Even when controlling for per capita income, there is a statistically significant correlation between the two variables.6 When we run a regression of the WJP index on Title controlling for per capita income, we find that the partial correlation coefficient remains statistically significant.

-Of course, the Title index generally has higher values in more developed countries.
+Figure 1 shows the .52 correlation between Title and the WJP expropriation risk.
+Of course, Title generally has higher values in more developed countries.
 When we split the sample into quintiles by per capita income, countries in the top quintile score nearly three times higher than countries in the bottom quintile (Figure 2).
 Table 2 presents these results more formally.
-We regress the Title index and the four subindices, as well as the four transfer variables, separately on per capita income, human capital, and government effectiveness.
+We regress Title and the four subindices, as well as the four transfer variables including the Transfer index, separately on per capita income, human capital, and government effectiveness.
 We uniformly find positive and significant correlations.
-This result is not surprising since the quality of government institutions across the board rises with human capital (La Porta et al. 1999, Chong et al. 2014).7
+This result is not surprising since the quality of government institutions across the board rises with human capital (La Porta et al. 1999, Chong et al. 2014).5

-There is a strong correlation between the Title index and subindices and the Transfer of Title variables.
-This is somewhat surprising because the Title index is created with a different methodology than the Transfer of Title variables (procedures, time, cost).
-Even when controlling for per capita income, the correlation between Title and Transfer of Title remains strong (Table 3 and Figure 3).
+There is a strong correlation between the Title index and subindices and the Transfer variables.
+This is somewhat surprising because the Title index is created with a different methodology than the Transfer variables (procedures, time, cost).
+Even when controlling for per capita income, the partial correlation between Title and Transfer is -.493 (Table 3 and Figure 3).
 This result suggests that the security of title is associated with the efficiency of title transfer, and we should be careful in disentangling the effects of the two sets of rules and institutions.